Sharkey County, Mississippi

 Sharkey County is a county located in the U.S. state of Mississippi.
-Part of the western border is formed by the Yazoo River.
-According to the 2020 census, the population was 3,800, making it the second-least populous county in Mississippi.
+Part of the eastern border is formed by the Yazoo River.
+According to the 2020 census, the population was 3,800, making it the second-least populous county in Mississippi, after Issaquena County.
 Its county seat is Rolling Fork.
 The county is named after William L. Sharkey, the provisional Governor of Mississippi in 1865.

 Sharkey County is located in the Mississippi Delta region.

+Historic Weather

+On the afternoon of Sunday, February 21, 1971, a large and long-tracked F5 tornado impacted areas of Sharkey County.
+On March 24, 2023, a high-end EF4 tornado hit the city of Rolling Fork with estimated wind speeds of 195 mph (314kph), causing catastrophic damage throughout the community.
+The tornado was responsible for 17 fatalities and 165 injuries.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 435 sqmi, of which 432 sqmi is land and 3.4 sqmi (0.8%) is water.